 Let’s start with the basics.
 Did you know that just moving your body outside for twenty minutes can energize your day and bring fresh perspective?
 Don’t take our word for it; try it yourself.
-Whether strolling through one of our picturesque historic downtown areas or hitting a local trail, there’s nothing like taking a walk to ease you into the January #movemore lifestyle.
+Whether strolling through one of our picturesque historic downtown areas or hitting a local trail, there’s nothing like taking a walk to ease you into a more active lifestyle.

 - Explore the historic Calaveras town of your choice here.

 - Find a lakeside trail year round with our Calaveras Lakes Round-Up guide.

 - Looking for snow?
 Head anywhere from Arnold to Bear Valley Mountain.
 Get the 411 on current snow conditions by checking out Mattly’s Bear Valley Weather or call us 7 days a week 9:30 AM to 4:30 PM to find the best destination for your next snowy getaway 209-736-0049.
 Or find sled, ski, snowmobile, and general snow play ideas at www.gocalaveras.com.